 Although fame may have a negative effect on some people’s personalities, Robinson hasn’t let stardom get to his head.
 Instead, he is all the more humbled by this experience he had with his stepson.

-Check out the shorter version of the commercial by clicking here!
+Check out the commercial by clicking here!